rejackson73/vault-benchmark-perfstandbys/README.md

 You can also access your Consul UI through the Consul ELB: http://<Consul_ELB_address>:8500/ui.

-Running a Benchmark
+# Running a Benchmark

 This repo is designed to work with the following tools:

 https://github.com/wg/wrk
 https://github.com/giltene/wrk2

-More detailed test scripts can be found here.
+More detailed test scripts can be found here: https://github.com/hashicorp/vault-guides/tree/master/operations/benchmarking/wrk-core-vault-operations

 Depending on the level of concurrency you use you may need to adjust the ulimit when running wrk/wrk2 on either the benchmark server or your remote machine.
 Using both of these tools together can provide a holistic assessment of both stress and load capabilities of your cluster.

-These tools are downloaded and installed for you on the benchmark server.
-For best results you should test from within the LAN (the benchmark server) but there is an NLB in place if you so chose to run remotely and test over a WAN.
-You can get the NLB endpoint as a terraform output envoy_http or terraform output envoy_https.

 Below are examples of a valid wrk/wrk2 tests that you could run from the benchmark server.
 This test is simple and would read a KV entry from Vault.
 We've given Envoy a static private IP but you could also resolve it with Consul DNS.